lielmazar/what-i-can-see/README.md

 Remember to commit and push if changing requirements.txt!

 ### Git Workflow
+Ask the repository owner (lielmazar) for push access
 #### Initial Repository Setup
 ```bash
 # Clone the repository